 TMN Contributing Writer Clay Risen’s first attempt to build a website fell apart after he learned that risen.com had been bought by a hardcore Christian rock band.
-Clay is the author of A Nation on Fire: America in the Wake of the King Assassination.
+Clay is a senior staff editor at the New York Times and the author, most recently, of The Bill of the Century: The Epic Battle for the Civil Rights Act.
 He lives in Brooklyn.

 One of the most striking differences between U.S. presidents is how they choose to stock the White House bar.
 From teetotalers to all-out drunks, a brief history of presidents and their preferred libations.

 Twenty years ago—or even 10—Nashville was falling to the bottom of any list of top U.S. destinations.
 Music City’s recent resurgence is a reminder of what Americans really value.

 In the past 20 years, movies and the quotes they’ve sprinkled across American pop culture have occupied a shrinking proportion of our social mindshare.
 It’s time to mark and celebrate the death of the movie catchphrase.

 Construction continues at the new World Trade Center—as does criticism of the approved designs.
 But a look deep inside the new structure shows the progress so far has proven to be in exactly the right direction.

 America endlessly honors its best presidents.
 Enough with that.
 A demand for a federal holiday to glorify the five who rose so high, only to fail so shamefully.

 It’s no surprise people are afraid of the ocean.
 Some are scared their ships will wreck; others are terrified of the wreckage.
 To confront his phobia of shipwrecks, our correspondent borrows a rowboat to face New York’s dreadnoughts.

 For centuries, New Yorkers have looked for relief to the trees of Governors Island—nearby, but a forbidden world away.
 A new plan to make it more accessible won’t make them feel any better.